projectmesa/mesa/docs/intro-tutorial.rst

 Either way, it's good practice to put your model in its own folder -- especially if the project will end up consisting of multiple files (for example, Python files for the model and the visualization,  a Notebook for analysis, and a Readme with some documentation and discussion).

 Go ahead and create a folder, and either launch a Notebook or create a new Python source file.
+We will use the name ``MoneyModel.py`` here.

 Setting up the model
 ~~~~~~~~~~~~~~~~~~~~~

 Now it's time to start writing the code.
 The model is going to need two core classes: one for the overall model, the other for the agents.
-The model class holds the model-level parameters, manages the agents, and generally handle the global level of our model.
+The model class holds the model-level attributes, manages the agents, and generally handles the global level of our model.
 Each instantiation of the model class will be a specific model run.
 Each model will contain multiple agents, all of which are instantiations of the agent class.
 Both the model and agent classes are child classes of Mesa's generic ``Model`` and ``Agent`` classes.

 Each agent has only one variable: how much wealth it currently has.
-It's also good practice to give agents a unique identifier (i.e. a name), stored in the ``unique_id`` variable.
+(Each agent will also have a unique identifier (i.e., a name), stored in the ``unique_id`` variable.
+Giving each agent a unique id is a good practice when doing agent-based modeling.)

 There is only one model-level parameter: how many agents the model contains.
 When a new model is started, we want it to populate itself with the given number of agents.